dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 ### Backup Diagrams

 Backup diagrams are used to present the transitions of states and actions for an agent graphically.
-We call such diagrams backup diagrams because
+We call such diagrams backup diagrams because we are updating the state(or action) values for current state using the next state(or action).
+It's like we are sending the information backwards from next state to current.

+We can represent bellman expectation equation using backup diagram shown below and they provide a simple picture as to what the equation means.

+The backup diagrams use to represent bellman optimality equation are shown below.

 # Tabular Solution Methods